 A planned maintenance window to perform upgrades to the Colleague system beginning 12 a.m.
 Monday, October 2, will affect certain IT systems.
 Details on impacted systems are available.

-The Medical Sonography Program at Wake Tech is a 21-month program offering an Associate in Applied Science (AAS) degree.
-The program prepares the student for a career as a medical sonographer, a skilled health care professional who uses high-frequency sound waves that produce images of internal structures of the body.
+The Medical Sonography Program at Wake Tech is a 21-month program offering an Associate in Applied Science degree.
+The program prepares the student for a career as a medical sonographer, a skilled health care professional who uses high-frequency sound waves to produce images of internal structures of the body.

-The Medical Sonography degree prepares students to take the national registry examination to become a certified sonographer through the American Registry of Diagnostic Medical Sonographers (ARDMS) and the American Registry of Radiologic Technologists (Sonography Credential) ARRT(S).
+The Medical Sonography degree prepares students to take the national registry examination to become a certified sonographer through the American Registry of Radiologic Technologists, with the ARRT(S) credential.
 Certified sonographers provide imaging services under the supervision of a physician who analyzes these images to aid in diagnosis.

-The Medical Sonography Program is offered at Wake Tech's Perry Health Sciences Campus, adjacent to WakeMed in Raleigh.
-The program begins each fall and spring semester; classes are held during daytime hours.
+The program is offered at Wake Tech's Perry Health Sciences Campus, adjacent to WakeMed hospital in Raleigh.
+The program begins each Fall and Spring semester, and classes are held during daytime hours.

-The Medical Sonography Program faculty and staff are committed to assisting students to reach their greatest potential through quality instruction and rigorous coursework.
+The faculty and staff are committed to assisting students to reach their greatest potential through quality instruction and rigorous coursework.

-The mission of the Wake Tech Medical Sonography Program is to provide students with a comprehensive education in medical sonography.
-The Sonography program is committed to providing the healthcare community with competent and professional entry-level sonographers.
+The mission of the Wake Tech Medical Sonography program is to provide students with a comprehensive education in medical sonography.
+The program is committed to providing the health care community with competent and professional entry-level sonographers.